5 common reasons why that happens and how to get her back:

 - This naturally makes her feel uncomfortable in the relationship with him, because he’s not the guy she was initially attracted to.

-Then, rather than stick around and try to make it work with a guy who doesn’t match her idea of what she’s looking, she breaks up with him as quickly as possible and attempts to move on.
+So, rather than sticking around and trying to make it work, she breaks up with him and attempts to move on.

 Want Her Back FAST?